Last Updated on April 19, 2023

-There is also a breed variant known as the bear coat, Shar Pei.
+There is also a breed variant known as the bear coat.
 These dogs have longer, softer fur resembling a teddy bear.

-These bear-coat Shar Peis are more expensive than regular Shar Peis and can fetch as much as $2000 for a single puppy.
+They are also more expensive than regular Shar Peis and can fetch as much as $2000 for a single puppy.

-Various other factors can influence the cost of your Shar Pei.
-Some of these factors can include the demand in your area, the breeder’s location, the shipping costs, and if your breeder has included anything additional, such as initial puppy training or microchipping.
+Various other factors can influence the cost of your Shar-Pei.
+Some of these factors can include the demand in your area, the breeder’s location, the shipping fees, and if your breeder has included anything additional, such as initial puppy training or microchipping.

-Let’s consider the different costs of pet ownership, besides the expense of purchasing your Shar Pei pup.
+Let’s consider the different expenses of pet ownership, besides the expense of purchasing your pup.
 When you get your pet, you’ll have to buy a bed, collar, lead, food, and bowls straight away.

-While you may be able to find some second-hand pet items for cheaper, these initial costs can set you back a fair amount.
+While you may be able to find some second-hand pet items for cheaper, these initial expenses can set you back a fair amount.

-Owning a Shar Pei dog is expensive.
+Owning a Chinese Shar-Pei dog is expensive.
 There are a lot of things you will need to spend money on during the course of your pet’s life.

-Vet costs for your Shar Pei will set you back between $30 and $70 a month, at the least.
+Vet expenses for your Shar Pei will set you back between $30 and $70 a month, at the least.
 This would include regular vet checkups and annual vaccinations.

-In addition, you’ll also need flea and tick preventative medications, and heartworm preventative medication which can cost between $175 and $250 every year.
+In addition, you’ll also need flea and tick, and heartworm preventative medications which are about $175 to $250 every year.

 Unfortunately, Shar Peis aren’t the healthiest breed and you could end up spending quite a bit more than this if your dog gets sick or develops a hereditary illness.

-Some of the more common ailments associated with this breed include allergies which can cost between $80 and $2,000 per year to treat, entropion which are inverted eyelids and expensive to fix at $800 and $1,500, amyloidosis which costs between $600 and $3,000 to treat, and hypothyroidism which can also incur expenses of between $350 and $800.
+Some of the more common ailments associated with this breed include allergies which can be between $80 and $2,000 per year to treat, entropion which are inverted eyelids and expensive to fix at $800 and $1,500, amyloidosis which ranging between $600 and $3,000 to treat, and hypothyroidism which can also incur expenses of between $350 and $800.

-Skin fold infections are also common with this breed, especially with Shar Peis that aren’t wiped down and groomed regularly, and sorting these out can cost between $300 and $800 per year.
+Skin fold infections are also common with this breed, especially with Shar Peis that aren’t wiped down and groomed regularly, and sorting these out can be between $300 and $800 per year.

-If you regularly camp or hike with your Shar Pei, you might also consider giving your pet leptospirosis or Lyme disease medication which can cost between $15 and $80 a dose.
+If you regularly camp or hike with your pet, you might also consider giving your pet leptospirosis or Lyme disease medication which you need to pay for about $15 to $80 per dose.